Sai-Manish/Online-Banking-system---OS-Mini-Project/README.md

 $ ./Bank_server
 ```

-3. Run the client, it gives which user mode wants to login
+3. Run the client, it gives which user wants to login
 ```
 $ gcc client.c -o client
 $ ./client